Complete guide to Sikh wedding rituals | All you need to know as a guest

-For those who still think that Sikh and Punjabi weddings are the same, that’s not true.
-Let’s get this clear.
-Sikh is a religion whereas Punjabis are those whose native is Punjab.
+For the people who still think that Sikh and Punjabi weddings are the same, that’s not true.
+Let’s get this clear for you.
+Sikhism is a religion whereas Punjabis are those whose native is Punjab.
 Unlike Hindu weddings, the priest has no role in selecting the wedding day.
-Both the families and the couple choose a favourable date takes pheras in gurudwara in front of holy Guru Granth Sahib.
+Both the families and the couple choose a favourable date and take pheras in gurudwara in front of holy Guru Granth Sahib.

 Before the Wedding day

-This is the ritual where someone reads the Guru Granth Sahib, and after that, rings are exchanged.
+This is the ritual where the recital of Guru Granth Sahib takes place, and after that, rings are exchanged.
 Groom is given the kara (mandatory steel bangle), kirpan which Sikh men need to wear and a small knife which represents their heritage.
-Parent’s agreement is most important in Sikh wedding regardless of love marriage or an arranged marriage.
+Moreover, parent’s agreement is most important in Sikh wedding regardless of love marriage or an arranged marriage.

-Before few days of the marriage, the groom’s family visits the bride’s family and covers the head of the bride with chunni which shows that she has accepted her to be a part of the family.
-The bride is also given the dress which she is supposed to wear at the wedding and other accessories and gifts.
+Before few days of the marriage, the groom’s family visits the bride’s family and covers the head of the bride with chunni which shows that bride has accepted to be a part of the groom’s family.
+In addition, the bride is also given the dress which she is supposed to wear at the wedding along with other gifts.

-This is a ritual of fun and music.
+This is a ritual is all about fun and music.
 Bride gets beautiful mehndi done on her hands and legs.
-According to the routine, Chooda is the ceremony where the bride’s uncle gives her a set of red and white bangles which are first dipped into milk and then presented.
-Kalires (golden ornaments) are attached to the chooda.
+According to the routine, Chura ceremony is the one where the bride’s uncle gives her a set of red and white bangles which are first dipped into milk and then presented.
+Kalires (golden ornaments) are attached to the chura.

 This is the ritual where a red thread is tied on the bride’s left and groom’s right hand a few days prior the wedding day.
-It is believed that the thread would protect them from any adverse event.
+The thread contains a supari, an iron ring, a shell and beads of mustard tied to it in a small cloth.
+This is called the gana.
+It is believed that the thread would protect them from any adverse event or evil eye

 It is an emotional moment for the groom’s family as he becomes a mature and responsible person now.
 This is the ritual performed at the groom’s house where Sehra is fixed on his head, which is tied to the turban.
 Sweets and money are exchanged.